warmana/cloudant-docs-fork/docs2017/src/guides/backup-guide-using-replication.md

 backing up _only_ what has changed in the database since the last backup.
 This replication becomes a daily backup.

-<aside class="warning" role="complementary" aria-label="triggerintervals">You can configure a backup to trigger at regular intervals.
+>   **Note**: You can configure a backup to trigger at regular intervals.
     However,
     each interval must be 24 hours or more.
     In other words,
-you can run daily backups but not hourly backups.</aside>
+    you can run daily backups but not hourly backups.

 ## Creating an incremental backup